The Cookie

 THE Cookie

-3. In a large bowl, whisk sugar, eggs, vanilla extract and water together until very few sugar granules are left, about 1 minute.
-While whisking, stream in brown butter/coconut oil mixture.
+4. In a large bowl, add the granulated sugar, egg replacement mixture, vanilla extract and remaining 2 Tablespoons of cold water and whisk until very few sugar granules remain, approximately 1 minute.

-5. Add dry ingredients.
-Fold with a spatula or wooden spoon (do not whisk) to combine.
+6. Add the flour, baking soda, and salt from the small bowl.
+Fold (do not whisk) to combine with a rubber spatula.
 Add the chocolate, pecans and oats.
-Mix until very thoroughly combined.
+Stir/fold until very thoroughly combined.

-6. Cover and refrigerate for at least 24 hours and up to 3 days.
+8. Cover bowl with plastic wrap and refrigerate for at least 24 hours and up to 3 days.

-7. Adjust an oven rack to the middle-upper position and preheat the oven to 375ºF degrees.
+9. Adjust an oven rack to the middle-upper position and preheat the oven to 375 degrees Fahrenheit.

-9. Pack the cookie dough, straight from the refrigerator, into a ¼ cup (75 grams) measuring cup and roll into compact balls.
+11. Pack the cookie dough, straight from the refrigerator, into a 1/4 cup measuring cup or weigh out 75 grams and roll into very compact dough balls.

-11. Cook for 7 minutes then rotate the pan.
-Continue cooking for 8 minutes.
-The cookies will still look slightly undercooked and puffy and will crisp up and deflate slightly as they cool.
+13. Cook for 7 minutes then rotate the pan.
+Cook for an additional 8 minutes.
+The cookies will still look slightly undercooked and will crisp up as they cool.